epeios-q37/epeios.bak/other/exercises/Hangman/README.md

 Simply retrieve the repository (`git clone https://github.com/epeios-q37/hangman-exercises`, or get the corresponding *ZIP* file here: <https://q37.info/s/f7mt4s7n>), and, in a console, in the root directory of the repository, launch `python main.py` (you can change the language of the exercises by modifying `main.py`).
 You can also specifically launch an exercise with `python (en|fr)/(a|b|…|k|l).py` (for example: `python fr/b.py`).
 You can (should) also use `python3` instead of `python`.

 Alternatively, you can also use [*Repl.it*](https://q37.info/s/srnnb7hj), so you have nothing to install on your computer.
-Follow this [link](https://q37.info/s/z3whmbfz), click on the green `run` button, select an exercise, and then click on (or scan) the then displayed [QR code](https://q37.info/s/3pktvrj7).
+Follow this [link](https://q37.info/s/z3whmbfz), click on the green `run` button, select an exercise, and then click on the then displayed URL.
 To choose another exercise, click on the green `restart` button.

 Each exercise consists in programming a feature of the [Hangman game](https://q37.info/s/gtdtk4hp).
 With the last exercise, the game will be fully operational.
 The finished game can be see at this address: <https://q37.info/s/jtdqjsx7>.